Categories

 Home office

 When users provide equipment wattage, we calculate emissions based on the country-level emission factor matching the user's currently selected location.
-In the absence of equipment data, we make assumptions about average equipment used and its wattage.
+We select country-level since remote workers may not be located in the same region as the offices they report to.
+In the absence of equipment wattage, we make assumptions about typical equipment used and its wattage.
 We estimate other work-related home energy use (heating, cooling) by using an average annual U.S. household member consumption value to prorate work-from-home energy use and applying a country-specific emission factor.
 We arrived at MT CO2e per household member by applying an emission factor for each fuel (electricity, natural gas, fuel oil, propane) and adjusting the result based on total national consumption of each fuel.

 Assumptions